rubyonrailsfourbook/book/01-from-nothing-to-running/06-aglie-devlopment.markdown

 The story has been deployed to staging.
 Once the stakeholder looks over the story the stackholder will either Accept the story and story will then be pushed to production.

 ### Continuous Deployment
 The Process of deploy often.
-Normally serval times a day.
+Normally several times a day.

 ### Test Driven Devlopment
 Red -> Green -> Red -> Green

 ### Continuous Intergation
-A server to run your tests
+A server to run your tests.
+This book will use [Travis CI](https://travis-ci.org) for Continuous Intergation testing since this project is open source.
+However there a several for closed source projects as well.